 With respect to the proposal for approval of the Merger only, each of Marathon's initial stockholders has agreed to vote all of his or its initial shares in accordance with the majority of the votes cast with respect to the Merger Proposal by the holders of the shares issued in the initial public offering, and any shares acquired in or after the initial public offering in favor of the Merger Proposal.
 This voting arrangement does not apply to any proposal other than the Merger Proposal.
 Furthermore, Marathon's officers and directors and their respective affiliates, at any time prior to the special meeting, during a period when they are not then aware of any material nonpublic information regarding Marathon or its securities, may enter into a written plan to purchase Marathon securities pursuant to Rule 10b5-1 of the Exchange Act, and may engage in other permissible public market purchases, as well as private purchases, of securities.
-On June 4, 2008, Mr. Gross entered into a stock purchase plan with Citi, in accordance with the guidelines of Rule 10b5-1 and the provisions of Rule 10b-18 of the Exchange Act, under which he placed a limit order to purchase up to 2,000,000 shares of Marathon common stock at a price of \$8 per share or below.
-Under this plan, 2,000,000 shares were purchased at prices between \$7.59 and \$7.87 with an average price of \$7.84 per share.
+On June 4, 2008, Mr. Gross entered into a stock purchase plan with Citi, in accordance with the guidelines of Rule 10b5-1 and the provisions of Rule 10b-18 of the Exchange Act, under which he placed a limit order to purchase up to two million shares of Marathon common stock at a price of \$8 per share or below.
+As of July 1, 2008, 1,893,800 shares have been purchased under this plan at prices between \$7.75 and \$7.87 with an average price of \$7.85 per share.
 If Marathon's initial stockholders or Marathon's officers and directors purchase securities from existing Marathon stockholders that are likely to vote against the transaction, or that are likely to elect to convert their shares, the probability that the business combination will succeed increases, since the number of shares held by public stockholders will be reduced and the number of shares held by insiders will be increased.
 Therefore the number of shares that will be voted in favor of the Merger Proposal increases and the number of shares that are converted may decrease.